nzmebooks/docker-craftcms/README.md

 Note: originally we did try to use `localhost` as our domain, however Chrome doesn't seem to like a domain with only a single step.

-# Usage
+## Usage

-Download craft and extract locally:
+Download Craft 2 and extract locally:

     ./download.sh